 Man dies after shooting inside a fast-food restaurant

-CAPE GIRARDEAU, Mo.
-(AP) _ Cape Girardeau police say a man who was shot inside a fast-food restaurant has died.
+CAPE GIRARDEAU, Mo. – Cape Girardeau police say a man who was shot inside a fast-food restaurant has died.

 Police spokesman Rick Schmidt says a suspect was taken into custody after the shooting at a Hardee’s restaurant.